amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ~~~
 > {: .output}
 >
-> But using strings not enclosed in square brackets returns the result we're after.
+> But using strings not enclosed in square brackets returns the results we're after.
 >
 > ~~~
 > os.path.join('Desktop', 'amia19')